Updated February 26th, 2019

 The amount of money that you’re borrowing to pay for your home is called the principal.
 In addition to paying off the principal, you will have to pay interest as a “thank you” to your lender.
 These interest rates are a percentage of the principal that you have left to pay off, and small amounts of interest are added to your monthly payments.

-Your lender’s trust in your ability to repay the loan essentially determines your interest rate.
-Since interest rates add onto the overall cost of your home, consider how your financial situation may impact interest rates and how much you pay down the line.
+Your lender’s trust in your ability to repay the loan essentially determines your interest rate, along with market factors.
+Since interest rates add to the overall cost of your home, consider how your financial situation may impact interest rates and how much you pay down the line.

 How do you determine interest rates?